kma3a/comp-sci-fundamentals-hw/session6/reviewQuestions.md

 7. The preferred style is to have members or _public_ access first and members of _private_ access declared last in a class declaration.

 8. A stack is a LIFO container.
-A conatianer is a data structure whose main purpose is _to store and retrive a larfe numbr of value_.
+A conatianer is a data structure whose main purpose is _to store and retrive a large number of value_.

 9. LIFO means _last-in-first-out_.